PayBy/official-doc/docs/General/integration-guide.md

 **msg**   <font color = ' #7d8793'>String</font>

 Description of this code.
-View the [resconse codes](#response code) section to know all the possible results.
+View the [Response code](/docs/response-code) section to know all the possible results.

 <br/>